zeckem19/cfdsa/README.md

 `kubectl get crd | grep istio.io | wc -l`

 Next is to install a [configuration profile](https://istio.io/docs/setup/kubernetes/additional-setup/config-profiles).
-In the following we will install the `default` profile.
+In the following we will install the `demo` profile.
+The `demo` profile is 'heavier` but has additional features like tracing and egressgateway.

+Deploy the `default` profile.
 `helm install $ISTIO_HOME/install/kubernetes/helm/istio --name istio --namespace istio-system`

+Deploy the `demo` profile.
+`helm install $ISTIO_HOME/install/kubernetes/helm/istio --name istio --namespace istio-system --values $ISTIO_HOME/install/kubernetes/helm/istio/values-istio-demo.yaml `

 Verify that Istio has been installed, run the following command